scottlyttle/Web-Dev-Contract/web-development-contract.md

 <p>I am not responsible for writing or inputting any text copy unless I specified it in the original estimate.
 I&#8217;ll be happy to help though where I can.</p>

 <p>If needed, you will supply me photographs in the appropriate digital format for use on the website.
-I can suggest vendors of stock photography if you choose to buy stock photographs.</p>
+I can suggest vendors of stock photography if you cannot supply your own.</p>

 <h4>Changes and revisions</h4>